 Today, natural pearls are among the rarest of gems and their almost entirely depleted supply means that they are found very infrequently only in the seas off Bahrain and Australia.
 The scarcity of natural pearls is reflected in the prices they fetch at auction, with antique pearl necklaces and earrings selling for record-breaking sums.

 Pearls can be found, or cultivated, in freshwater or saltwater and there are several different types of pearls depending on what mollusc they originate from.
 Cultured freshwater pearls are produced mainly in China and, due to their abundance, they are more affordable than their saltwater cousins.
-Saltwater pearls include the Akoya which is from Japan; as well as Tahitian pearls, which originate from Tahiti and other islands in French Polynesia.
+Saltwater pearls include the Akoya which is from Japan, Paua pearls from New Zealand, as well as Tahitian pearls, which originate from Tahiti and other islands in French Polynesia.
 South Sea pearls hail from Australia, Indonesia and the Philippines.
 The latter is the largest of all the pearl varieties and come in white, cream or golden hues with sizes ranging from 9mm to 20mm.
 A Tahitian pearl is also known as a black pearl, although its colour spectrum also includes black, silver, and green.

 Traditionally, pearls were celebrated for their uniformity in size and colour but now it seems the more avant-garde, the better.
 Pearls in vibrant colours and unusual shapes are being incorporated into unique jewels by jewellers renowned for their creativity.